Skip to content

 Location Scope Path

-Tessl tile Team-wide (recommended) Installed globally via tessl install -g
+Tessl plugin Team-wide (recommended) Installed globally via tessl install -g

 Personal Your machine only ~/.claude/skills/